cobaltt7/OneAuth/.github/ISSUE_TEMPLATE/feature_request.md

 ## Reasons to add this feature

-_This feature would be good because..._
+_This feature would be good because…_

 ## Alternatives to this feature